wynspeare/java-tictactoe/README.md

 #### 2. Build the project and start the application

-First navigate into the root directory of the project.
+First navigate into the root directory of the project:
 ```
 cd java-tictactoe
 ```